TakeprofitTechnology/ReleaseNotes/TPT Bridge MT4.md

 # MT4 Takeprofit Bridge

+## Version 26.05.18.48 (18 May, 2026)
+### Changes
+* Fixed: C++ exception attribution in crash reports — Windows Event Log now correctly identifies the DLL that threw the exception as the crash source.

 ## Version 26.04.22.38 (28 April, 2026)
 ### Changes
 * MDEntrySize has been added to 35=W messages filled with default value.